alextibor/studyProjects/Security+/Sec+ StudyGuide/Review Questions/QuestionsChap4.md

 C. Typosquatting

-D. Hosts file compromise12.
-Lucca's organization runs a hybrid datacenter with systems in
+D. Hosts file compromise

 11. C. Typo squatting uses misspellings and common typos of websites to redirect traffic for profit or malicious reasons.
 Fortunately, if you visit smazon.com , you'll be redirected to the actual amazon.com website, because Amazon knows about and works to prevent this type of issue.
 DNS hijacking and hosts file modifications both attempt to redirect traffic to actual URLs or hostnames to different destinations, and pharming does redirect legitimate traffic to fake sites, but typo squatting is the more specific answer.

-12- Microsoft's Azure cloud and in a local facility.
+12- Lucca's organization runs a hybrid datacenter with systems in Microsoft's Azure cloud and in a local facility.
 Which of the following attacks is one that he can establish controls for in both locations?

 A. Shoulder surfing